-We can work together to raise awareness among our society, and reduce the number of people whose days are destroyed by this debilitating condition.
+Only by working together can we reduce the number of people whose days are destroyed by this debilitating condition.

-Christine is sharing her story of living with broken bones in her back, and why more research is vital, on the BBC Radio 4 Appeal.
+Christine shared her story of living with broken bones in her back, how it affects her life and why more research is vital, in our BBC Radio 4 Appeal.

 The appeal was a great success, raising important funds and reaching many people.

 After listening to Christine’s story on the BBC Radio 4 Appeal, in October, you generously donated £24,153.

 The response to the appeal was incredible and the great news is, the first £10,000 was matched by an anonymous donor, which brought the total to an incredible £34,153.
 Thank you.